-We are a company established to help UK customers buy residential property overseas.
-Our intention is help you through the property buying process right from property search and selection to purchase completion and beyond.
+Escape to the Sun is a Property Broker established in the UK to assist its customers to buy residential property in Cyprus.
+Our objective is to best represent the property buyer through the property buying process right from property search and selection to purchase completion and beyond.
 This is our sole focus and our area of expertise.

 Who can use the service?

-Anybody looking to buy overseas residential property can use the service, whether you are looking for a holiday home, second home, emigrating or if you are just looking from a purely investment perspective.
+An individual or company looking to buy residential property in Cyprus can use the service, whether you are looking for a holiday home, second home, retirement or if you are just looking from a purely investment perspective.
 We are here to help.

 What are those ‘hidden nasties’ when buying overseas?

 Sales practices and buying processes have improved quite dramatically in recent years in Cyprus.

 However, there have been well documented problems in Cyprus that have been primarily due to the extremely slow issuance of Title Deeds and the high-pressure activities of non-regulated agents.

 The problem with the Title Deeds, which have historically taken over ten years to issue, has provided property owners with problems when they come to sell, as well as finding historic loans on the land or property.
 Thankfully, the Cypriot Government have taken significant steps to resolve this problem though an historic overhang still exists.